Meghan Markle's Father Is Upset That Queen Elizabeth Will Meet President Trump Before Meeting Him

 Of course, as Cosmopolitan points out, it is rather doubtful that Queen Elizabeth II is terribly worried about being dissed by Thomas.
 The Queen and Meghan have already become quite close, as the Inquisitr has previously noted, and both women have plenty on their plates as it is without worrying about what the Duchess of Sussex’s estranged father has to say.

 Meghan Markle or someone with her staff will surely reach out to Thomas Markle at some point soon.
 However, many would guess that their response to these latest comments may not be what he’s hoping to hear.
-The Royals go to great lengths to appear impartial when it comes to politics and issues like Trump controversies, so it seems rather unlikely that this approach will garner Thomas an invitation to visit the Duke and Duchess of Sussex in the near future.
+The royals go to great lengths to appear impartial when it comes to politics and issues like Trump controversies, so it seems rather unlikely that this approach will garner Thomas an invitation to visit the Duke and Duchess of Sussex in the near future.